kubemq-io/kubemq-java-v2/README.md

 ### Send Event Message

-Sends a message to an Events channel.
+Send a message to an Events channel.

 #### Request: `EventMessage` Class Attributes